open-energy-transition/Oh-my-Grid/docs/impact.md

 ## **<div class="tools-header">How and why is it used?</div>**

-**When you map towers, substations, powerplants in OpenStreetMap (OSM), you are essentially adding valuable data that is used by many different entities.**<br>
+**When you map towers, substations, powerplants in OpenStreetMap, you are essentially adding valuable data that is used by many different entities.**<br>

-When you contribute to mapping towers, substations, and power plants in **OpenStreetMap (OSM)**, you are adding valuable infrastructure data that supports a broad range of users and applications around the world.

-OpenStreetMap’s electrical grid data is actively used by academic institutions, government agencies, local authorities, and private organizations.
+OpenStreetMap’s electrical grid data is actively used by grid operators, academic institutions, government agencies, local authorities, and private organizations.
 This data plays a crucial role in energy modeling and planning, informing both policy development and investment decisions.

 These simulations help evaluate technology options, policy impacts, and pathways to full electrification—especially in developing countries.
 Energy models are essential for advancing decarbonization goals and achieving sustainable development.
 However, the effectiveness of these models depends heavily on the **quality and completeness of the data** they rely on.

 High-quality, up-to-date data is vital for planning and investing in power infrastructure.
-Enhancing the current state of the OSM electrical grid significantly improves the reliability and impact of these planning tools.
-For example, [PyPSA Earth](https://pypsa-earth.readthedocs.io/en/latest/index.html), an open-source global energy system model, uses OSM grid data as the foundation for constructing its electricity network.
+Enhancing the current state of the OpenStreetMap electrical grid significantly improves the reliability and impact of these planning tools.
+For example, [PyPSA Earth](https://pypsa-earth.readthedocs.io/en/latest/index.html), an open-source global energy system model, uses OpenStreetMap grid data as the foundation for constructing its electricity network.

 ### Use by Major Institutions

 Organizations such as the **World Bank** and the **International Energy Agency (IEA)** rely on OpenStreetMap data for regional and continental energy analyses.
-In many cases, OSM provides the **only available** source of open, accessible infrastructure data.
+In many cases, OpenStreetMap provides the **only available** source of open, accessible infrastructure data.
 Making such data publicly available adds considerable **societal value** for planning and clean energy transitions, while also creating **economic value** for the private sector.

 One of the major global challenges in the clean energy transition is the modernization and expansion of transmission infrastructure.
 The IEA emphasizes the need for reliable data to support this effort: